ahmar46/Filterable_List/README.md

-### This is a small practice project that filters out conta
+### This is a small practice project that filters out contac

 ### Technologies Used: HTML & Javascript.